 The Big 550 KTRS host Doug McElvein interviewed Executive Director, Mary Lynn Faunda Donovan, about two new bills introduced in the Missouri House allowing cameras in nursing home rooms.
 Amendments weakening these bills were added allowing the facility to turn off the video and audio at the discretion of the nursing home staff and giving facilities final say on whether the resident could install cameras.
 Hear radio interview here.

-The front page of the St. Louis Post Dispatch ran the story, "Bills Would Allow Cameras in Nursing Homes," which covered Missouri House Bill 1916 and amended Missouri House Bill 1635, allowing residents to install a camera in their nursing home room to monitor care and deter abuse and neglect.
-Several amendments to Missouri House Bill 1635 were added which significantly weakened the bill for residents.
-These amendments allow the facility to turn off the video and audio at the discretion of the nursing home staff, thereby taking control of the camera away from the resident.
+The front page story, "Bills Would Allow Cameras in Nursing Homes," discussed Missouri House Bill 1916 and amended Missouri House Bill 1635, allowing residents to install a camera in their nursing home room to monitor care and deter abuse and neglect.
+Several amendments to Missouri House Bill 1635 were added which significantly weakened the bill for residents by allowing the facility to turn off the video and audio at the discretion of the nursing home staff, thereby taking control of the camera away from the resident.
 The amendments also prevent residents from installing electronic monitoring unless the facility specifically permits it in is policies and procedures.
-With these amendments, the installation and use of the camera would be at the discretion of each nursing home and would not benefit residents as outlined in the original bill.
-Included in the article was testimony from Executive Director, Mary Lynn Faunda Donovan, and Ombudsman, Mary Redford, which they gave at the House hearing on March 27, 2018.
+With these amendments, the installation and use of the camera would be at the discretion of each nursing home.
+Testimony from Executive Director, Mary Lynn Faunda Donovan, and Ombudsman, Mary Redford, was included from the House hearing on March 27, 2018.
 Read article here.

 "Nursing home staff might come under the watchful eye of video cameras under a measure set for discussion in a Missouri House committee this week.
 Legislation allowing long-term care residents and their families to install so-called "granny cams" has been introduced in Jefferson City several years running but has never gained much traction.
 Supporters believe the measure would provide important protections for the state's most vulnerable residents.
 "The National Center on Elder Abuse estimates that about one in ten elderly people is the victim of abuse," says Mary Lynn Faunda Donovan, Executive Director of VOYCE, an organization that advocates for people in long-term care.
 Read article here.